Lȧȧz Rockit: Reunion (2005–present)

 In 2005, Lȧȧz Rockit reformed with the original lineup, performing a return show at the Dynamo Open Air in May of that year.
 On July 9, 2005, the band teamed up with other bands to perform in San Francisco for a benefit concert dubbed Thrash Against Cancer.
 In September 2005, the band returned to Japan.
 Later, Lȧȧz Rockit announced that they would not record a new album.
 However, after the response to its shows in April 2007 and the sales of its Live Untold DVD, released in 2006, it was announced that the band would undertake a project intended to result in a new album for release in 2007 or early 2008.
 In 2007, new drummer Sky Harris joined the band.
 On May 27, 2008, Lȧȧz Rockit posted two new songs from its then-upcoming release Left for Dead on its official Myspace page.
 The album was released on July 25, 2008, on the German label Massacre Records.
 The band also announced that its back catalogue would be re-released and remastered; however, Nothing's Sacred was not mentioned for a re-release.

 On December 9, 2011, the band opened for Metallica on the third concert of its 30th anniversary party at The Fillmore.

 On June 1, 2014, drummer Victor Agnello died at the age of 50 after battling leukemia for over a year.
 On October 23, 2018, bassist Willy Lange died at the age of 57 from injuries sustained in a motorcycle accident.

-Although no official breakup or hiatus was announced, the band has been inactive since opening for Metallica in 2011.
+Although no official breakup or hiatus was announced, Lȧȧz Rockit has been inactive since opening for Metallica in 2011.
 By 2016, there were reports of the band writing a follow-up to 2008's Left for Dead.
-The band's official website had ceased to exist by March 2017.
+The band's official website had been defunct by March 2017.